cdops-tech/CDOps-Cloud-Zombie-Hunter/README.md

 ## 🎯 What is This?

-**CDOps Cloud Zombie Hunter** is an open-source command-line utility that scans your AWS environment for unused resources—what we call "zombies"—that are quietly draining your budget.
-These include:
+**CDOps Cloud Zombie Hunter** is an open-source command-line utility that scans your **AWS, Azure, and GCP** environments for unused resources—what we call "zombies"—that are quietly draining your budget.

+### AWS Resources (11 types):

 - 🗄️ **Unattached EBS Volumes** - Storage volumes not connected to any instance
 - 📸 **Obsolete EBS Snapshots** - Snapshots older than 30 days not linked to any AMI